Paint The Kitchen Red

 • Allow for a natural pressure release (NPR) and open the Instant Pot.
 [Read More: The Different Pressure Release Methods]

-• Remove the ham bone or ham hock, chop the meat into bite-size pieces and set aside.
+• Remove the ham, chop the meat into bite-size pieces and set aside.

 • Remove 1 cup of beans, and mash with a fork.

-• Return ham pieces, mashed beans and reserved andouille sausage to the inner pot, and stir well.
+• Return ham pieces, mashed beans and reserved sausage to the inner pot, and stir well.

-• Select Saute mode and allow the Instant Pot Red Beans to thicken, about 5 minutes.
+• Select Saute mode and allow the dish to thicken, about 5 minutes.

-• Serve over Instant Pot rice and garnish with green onions and parsley.
+• Make the rice while the red beans are cooking.
+Serve red beans over rice and garnish with green onions and parsley.

 • Serve hot sauce on the side (optional).